toopazo/airflow/README.md

 # airflow

-Airflow is a pet project showing my work on **Face Recgnition from video**.
+Airflow is a pet project showing my work on **Face Recognition from video**.
 This repo holds the code, installation and instructions.
 The idea behind this project is explained [in this article](https://toopazo.github.io/face-recognition-challenge/) (in Spanish) of [my website](https://toopazo.github.io).

 ## Getting started